Updated: Aug 9

 You have tried on your own and despite all your efforts and energy, you aren't getting where you know you can get to.

 This seems like a lot of things to consider, there is a strong possibility you will already have a good idea of most of the answers as you read through the questions.

 Spending some time before you start the search process will help you to have clarity on what you are looking for and will help streamline the search.

-The next step once you have narrowed down the search to this shortlist of those who you would like to meet is to book a call to meet the coach, talk through the challenges and what you want to work on and to see if the coach is a good fit/match to help support and guide you.
+The next step, once you have narrowed down the search to this, is to shortlist those who you would like to meet and book a call to meet the coach, talk through the challenges and what you want to work on, and see if the coach is a good fit/match to help support and guide you.

 This is as much about you, as it is about choosing the 'right' coach for you.

 Coaching is very personal.
 You need to feel and trust that it is a safe space for you to be open and honest so that the coach can support you.